 “‘Thumping electronica?’
 That’s not real Arcade Fire” you might harumph, as a long-time fan.
 And that’s fine.
 Discussing AF with my friend group usually results in two camps, those that grew up with Funeral and The Suburbs, and those that have only listened to Everything Now and possibly Reflektor.
 They’re divided on which of the two groups of albums are good.

-Based on this limited pool of data, I might be an outlier1 with my opinions on AF.
+Based on this limited pool of data, I might be an outlier with my opinions on AF.
 I’m a big fan of Suburbs and Funeral, but I also love Everything Now, I don’t care what people say.
 I don’t like Reflektor, and having LCD Soundsystem involved doesn’t mean it was good.
-There’s only two tracks I like in Neon Bible2.
+There’s only two tracks I like in Neon Bible.

 We takes the sound I liked in Everything Now and expands on it, while also including some throwbacks to Suburbs and Funeral, which is clear on Unconditional I (Lookout Kid).

 I felt that the first track, Age of Anxiety I, is about the over-connected world we live in.
 Age of Anxiety II (Rabbit Hole) is an ADHD anthem.
 I know, these titles are so obvious, so here’s one you won’t guess: End of the Empire IV (Sagittarius A*) is a song about unsubscribing from newsletters and deleting social media.
 This track and its sibling, End of the Empire I-III, are my favorite tracks on the album, but they all rank closely for me.